noe/academic-kickstart/content/post/emnlp2018.md

 Feedback is very welcome.
 Please leave your comments as replies to [this tweet](https://twitter.com/noecasas/status/1058264614918635520)

-If you want to know more about what happened at EMNLP 2018, I recommend [searching for hashtag #emnlp2018 on twitter](https://twitter.com/search?q=%23emnlp2018&src=typd) as there was plenty of live tweeting.
+If, after reading this post, you want to know more about what happened at EMNLP 2018, I recommend [searching for hashtag #emnlp2018 on twitter](https://twitter.com/search?q=%23emnlp2018&src=typd) as there was plenty of live tweeting.